hl7au/au-fhir-base/pages/_includes/au-pathologyreport-intro.md

 <ul>
 <li>result is sent with the Observation representing the study / panel</li>
 <li>code is sent with the same code in that study / panel Observation</li>
-<li>the individual component tests are referenced by that Observation (Observtion.hasMember or Observation.component) and not directly referenced by the DiagnosticReport</li>
+<li>the individual component tests are referenced by that Observation (Observtion.hasMember) and not the DiagnosticReport</li>
 </ul>

 If the pathology laboratory is a discipline specific laboratory then one of the appropriate discipline specific value sets may be more suitable for use than the entire reporting set available in the profile: